signalfx/gdi-specification/docs/configuration.md

   configured as an agent and the agent is configured to send to a Collector running as a gateway then this is not required.
 If `SPLUNK_CONFIG` is defined then this is not required.
-- [2]: Required when deploying via a Helm chart.

 ### Instrumentation Libraries